 The author of the Study, Dr. Rikke Lund, Section of Social Medicine, Department of Public Health, at the University of Copenhagen, said: “Men also have fewer people in their social network than women who tend to share their problems and worries with more people.
 Their partner is more important to them in a relatively small social network.”
 And when that partner is a chronic nagger… who does he turn to for comfort?

 “It is interesting that we have identified that males who are exposed to worries and demands by their partners have higher mortality and are the ones we should focus on.
 We tend to struggle to reach this group with public health interventions and maybe we should be focused less on the individual and more on social networks as a whole.”
 Dr. Rikke Lund.

 The study drew a sharp distinction between men who are employed and unemployed.

 Jobs and Careers offer a space for positive self-worth which tends to mitigate the impact of a stressful marriage.
-The study also shows that the stress of unemployment combined with being frequently nagged increases the death rate for these husbands.
+The study also shows that the stress of unemployment and the resulting financial uncertainty combined with being frequently nagged increases the death rate for these husbands.

 The combined effect of frequent demands and worries from a partner and being unemployed could account for well over 4oo deaths per 100,000 people per year.